kirakoki/jointjstrial/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

-## Demo project with joint js library.
+This is a demo project with jointjs library